pgRouting/pgrouting/src/max_flow/doc/maxFlow.rst

 .. rubric:: Flow functions

 * :ref:`pgr_maxFlow` - Calculates the maximum flow using Push and Relabel algorithm.
-* :ref:`pgr_maxFlowPushRelabel` - Flow on the graph edges that maximizes the flow from the sources to the targets using Push Relabel algorithm.
+* :ref:`pgr_pushRelabel` - Flow on the graph edges that maximizes the flow from the sources to the targets using Push Relabel algorithm.
-* :ref:`pgr_maxFlowEdmondsKarp` - Flow on the graph edges that maximizes the flow from the sources to the targets using Edmonds Karp algorithm.
+* :ref:`pgr_edmondsKarp` - Flow on the graph edges that maximizes the flow from the sources to the targets using Edmonds Karp algorithm.
-* :ref:`pgr_maxFlowBoykovKolmogorov` - Flow on the graph edges that maximizes the flow from the sources to the targets using Boykov Kolmogorov algorithm.
+* :ref:`pgr_boykovKolmogorov` - Flow on the graph edges that maximizes the flow from the sources to the targets using Boykov Kolmogorov algorithm.

 .. rubric:: Flow Applications

-* :ref:`pgr_maximumCardinalityMatching` - Calculates a maximum cardinality matching in a graph.
+* :ref:`pgr_maxCardinalityMatch` - Calculates a maximum cardinality matching in a graph.
 * :ref:`pgr_edgeDisjointPaths` - Calculates edge disjoint paths between two groups of vertices.